 - Commit to leadership, scholarship, and life-long learning to respond to an ever changing healthcare environment and growing profession.

-- Utilize oral healthcare technology and effective communication skills for use in the professional and practical arena.
+- Utilize oral healthcare technology (Health Informatics) to enhance patient care and communication abilities for the professional and practical arenas.

 - Successfully gain access to dental hygiene licensure in the state of choice by completing the national and regional board examinations.